With diverse foliage textures and colors, these Best Ferns for Containers provide interest in shady spaces!

 USDA Zones: 6 – 11

-Popular for its heat tolerance and shiny green foliage, the Holly fern can be an elegant addition to your Best Ferns for Containers collection.
+The Holly fern can be an elegant addition to your Best Ferns for Containers collection and is popular for its heat tolerance and shiny green foliage.
 It has been named for its holly-like leaves and is usually grown to provide a lush green contrast to more colorful annuals and perennials.

 And while it doesn’t tolerate very low temperatures, holly fern does thrive in moderately harsh winters and prefers warm climates.